Prairieville couple finds success with endometrial receptivity analysis testing

 During the time that followed, Samantha and Matthew struggled with their emotions.
 “I felt alone and terribly sad,” says Samantha.
 They had so many questions.
 When was the right time to resume treatment?
 How much will we need to invest financially and emotionally for future treatments?
 Will the next treatment work?
 Or do they need to save for several more treatments?
 “I felt like I couldn’t move forward,” she says.
 But with the support of her husband and family she got the courage to do another transfer.
 This one was also not successful.
 After this they decided they needed a break and some time to breath.

-During their post transfer consult, Dr. Storment mentioned a test that had very promising results, called Endometrial Receptivity Analysis (ERA).
+During their post transfer consult, they learned of a test that had very promising results, called Endometrial Receptivity Analysis (ERA)